dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### Reconciler

 Update an entity graph in store to a given one by inserting, updating and removing the respective entities.
+For EF Core: 3-7.

 [GitHub repository](https://github.com/jtheisen/reconciler)